physicslucy/NMSSMPheno/RUNNING_SOOLIN.md

 --args --card input_cards/ggh125_2a_4tau.cmnd -n 10000 --hepmc --root
 ```

 This will take approximately 10 minutes.
+The resultant HepMC file will be ~ 1.9 GB in size.

 ##Apply detector simulation